Dissecting Transformers: A CLEAR Perspective towards Green AI: Methodology

 and capture the input activations at each hook.
 During a single forward pass, the hooks record for every component $c \in \mathcal{A}$ the corresponding activation tensor $a_c$ for all tokens,

-The Activation Store $\mathbf{A}$ (shown in Figure~\ref{fig:methodology}) serves as a cache of activations that allows isolated re-execution of individual components under identical input statistics, enabling fine-grained measurement of energy consumption.
-Refer to Appendix~\ref{sec:architecture-types} for details about Transformer architecture.

-\subsection{Amplification Strategy}
+\subsection{\circLabelGreen{2} Amplification Strategy}

-Accurately measuring the energy consumption of individual components in a transformer-based LLM is challenging because their execution time is typically much shorter than the sampling period of GPU power sensors.
-For example, NVIDIA's NVML has a sensor read rate of about 20 to 50\,ms. As shown in Methodology of Figure~\ref{fig:methodology}, the temporal mismatch leads to two distinct sources of error:
+Accurate energy measurement of Transformer components is challenging since the individual execution time is typically much shorter ($\mu s$) than the sampling period of GPU power sensors.
+For example, NVIDIA's NVML has a sensor read rate of about 20 to 50\,ms. The temporal mismatch leads to two distinct sources of error (Refer Figure \ref{fig:methodology}):

-In case (a), when the component completes execution within a few microseconds, entirely between two sensor samples, the monitoring sensor cannot update its reading in time due to which the observed energy is reported as zero:
+In case \circLabelCYAN{a}, when the component completes execution within a few microseconds, entirely between two sensor samples, the monitoring sensor cannot update its reading in time due to which the observed energy is reported as zero:

 even though the true component energy is non-zero.
-This results in a complete underestimation of the component’s energy usage.
+This leads to the energy consumption of smaller components being neglected and unaccounted.

-In case (b), if we supposedly measure energy after every sensor reading to capture the component’s energy consumption, the result remains highly noisy.
+In case \circLabelCYAN{b}, if we supposedly measure energy after every sensor reading to capture the component’s energy consumption, the result remains highly noisy.
 This is because the measurement inevitably includes a significant amount of idle energy drawn by CUDA, making it hard to separate the true component energy.
 Consequently, when the execution only partially overlaps with a sensor’s sampling window, the observed energy is recorded as

 where $E_c$ is the component's actual energy consumed and $\varepsilon$ represents noise.